-Applicants are required to complete the "Risk Matrix" in the Application Template to identify project-specific and general risks that can affect successful implementation and the measures that would be taken to mitigate these risks and/or the impact of these risks on the project activities.
-It is noted that not all risks to the project will be evident at this stage and, as such, this is not intended to be an exhaustive, static risk register but is an element of these Action Learning Project which will be iterative and reported quarterly/bi-annually/annually by the recipients.
+Applicants are required to complete the 'Risk Matrix' in the Application Template to identify project-specific and general risks that can affect successful implementation and the measures that would be taken to mitigate these risks and/or the impact of these risks on the project activities.
+It is noted that not all risks to the project will be evident at this stage and, as such, this is not intended to be an exhaustive, static risk register but is an element of the Action Learning Project which will be iterative and reported on (quarterly/bi-annually/annually) by the recipients.

-The Risk Matrix will be used to determine whether the applicant has given sufficient thought to the specific and general risks that could affect the project, especially as regards the COVID-19 risks that are pervasive across sectors and geographies, and that the applicant has devised appropriate mechanisms to mitigate the impact of these risks.
+The Risk Matrix will be used to determine whether the applicant has given sufficient thought to the specific and general risks that could affect the project, and that the applicant has devised appropriate mechanisms to mitigate the impact of these risks.
 The mechanisms to mitigate the impacts of the identified risks are up to the discretion of the applicants and would include strategies, procedures and protocols that are imbedded in the organisations environmental, health and safety policies and governance structures.

-Shortlisted Applicants
+F. Shortlisted Applicants

-Applications that are successfully shortlisted by the PREO Programme will be required to submit further details of the Action Learning Project to the PREO Programme.
+Applications that are successfully shortlisted by the PREO Programme will be required to submit further details of the Action Learning Project to the PREO Programme at the time of contracting.
 The further details required are outlined below so that applicants to this Call for Applications are aware of the expectations of them should they be shortlisted.
-The specifications and formats of these details will be provided to the shortlisted applicants when they receive the notification that they have been shortlisted.
+The specifications and formats of these details will be provided to the shortlisted applicants when they receive the notification that they have been shortlisted and during the beginning of the contracting process.